Weighing up the pros and cons of owning your business premises

 Before this decision can be made, entrepreneurs should aim to understand these implications and establish whether this would be a good investment from a financial and long-term growth perspective, says Anderson, who adds that not every business model supports owning commercial property, for some businesses, it may be better to lease.

-To help entrepreneurs to make that decision, Anderson give his pros and cons of owning a commercial property.
+To help entrepreneurs to make that decision, Anderson gives his pros and cons of owning a commercial property.

 Pros

-• Owning commercial property that increases in value can be a great investment for entrepreneurs that want to diversify or sell in the future.
+• Owning commercial property that increases in value can be a great investment for entrepreneurs who want to diversify or sell in the future.

 • Should the business grow and require additional space, there is an option to renovate or extend the building.